 YUM continued on the work of Wilbert, Sister Rina and Ibrohim through a range of health projects, but also expended into education and rehabilitation programs for orphans and destitute children.
 This included the development of the Children’s Village in Cipanas that has today successfully transformed into the YUM Community Center, benefitting more than 4,000 individuals every year.

 At the organization’s peak in 1980’s and early 1990’s, YUM was providing services to up to 50,000 people every year.

 As the result of the Asian economic crisis in the late 1990’s and a range of other contributing factors, YUM experienced a period of time where a number of projects stagnated and the number of people benefiting from the organization’s projects decreased significantly.

-In 2005 a new Board took over management of YUM with the ambition of achieving sustainability, of improving the quality of the organization’s projects and ultimately of providing assistance to more of the poor and destitute in Indonesia.
+In 2005 a new Board took over management of YUM with the ambition of achieving sustainability, of improving the quality of the organization’s projects and ultimately of providing more assistance to those in need in Indonesia.